-Tables have only been used to display data and layout forms.
-All data tables and forms contain additional markup that may help assistive technologies such as screen readers.
+Tables have only been used to display data.
+All data tables contain additional markup that may help assistive technologies such as screen readers.

 Using access keys there is a logical tab order through the forms.
 Information has been grouped where natural and appropriate.
 Form controls have been grouped into logical units, use the fieldsets, legends and label elements.

 Appropriate use of HTML tags has been used through out this site.